+That’s right, folks.
 Special needs are not contagious.

-Yesterday, “Do Prettier Moms Get More Playdates?” sparked awesome debate about the where, when, how and why of making friends with other moms.
+Yesterday, I posted Do Prettier Moms Get More Playdates?, which sparked a pretty heated debate about the where, when, how and why of making mom friends.

-So here’s a new question: Would you feel comfortable letting your children play with a special needs child?
+Would you feel comfortable letting your children play with a special needs child?